 In his role as CCS Vocational Coordinator, he will oversee the on-campus practicums, off-campus internships, and career readiness/transition courses.

 David Rims is currently the Project Manager for the Career & Community Studies Program (CCS), Support Service Providers for the State of New Jersey Project, Work Skills Preparation Program and the CCS Plus Project, a federally funded five year grant.
 His credentials include degrees in Health Administration and Cardiopulmonary Technology.
 David oversees the financial aspects of the CCS program.
 He has developed excellent working relationships with the necessary internal services on campus supporting the growth of the program.
 Prior to this position David has twenty seven years of experience in hospital administration.

-Nichole Torres is currently the Administrative Coordinator for the Career & Community Studies Program (CCS) and has been with CCS since July of 2016.
-Nichole supports staff, faculty, and students in various capacities throughout the program including (but not limited to); extensive involvement and managing of the application process for prospective students, maintaining the database for student files, managing community outreach, updating yearly transcripts, general office management, management of campus events, and much more.
-Before relocating to The College of New Jersey, Nichole Torres has been active in the field of team management and administrative coordinating for over 14 years and applies her knowledge and past experiences to her daily responsibilities to meet the program’s overall goals each semester.
-In her free time, Nichole likes to paint and spend time with her family.
+Ankit Parikh is currently the Program Assistant for the Career & Community Studies Program (CCS) and has been with CCS in 2019.
+Ankit supports staff, faculty, and students in various capacities throughout the program including; extensive involvement and managing of the application process for prospective students, maintaining the database for student files, managing community outreach, updating yearly transcripts, management of campus events, management of social media accounts, and much more.
+Ankit Parikh received his Bachelor’s of Science in Business Administration (specializing in Marketing) with a minor in Psychology from The College of New Jersey in 2018.